bjk127/Tax-Fraud-and-NLP-Demo/README.md

          !word %in% stop_words$word)
 ```

-## The Panama Papers Database
+## 3) The Panama Papers Database

 The third sample data set comes from the  ”ICIJ  Offshore”  database,  which presents  the  network  of  relationships  between  companies  and  individual  people  with  offshore  companies based in tax havens.
 These documents pertain to the Panama Papers, which are a set of 11.5 million document leaks from Panamanian law company ”Mossack Fonseca”.
 The documents provide information on approximately 360,000 businesses and individuals in more than 200 countries linked to offshore structures and covering a time period of nearly 40 years, from 1977 to 2016.

 More can be found at the following link: https://www.occrp.org/en/panamapapers/database

- These documents consists in a directed and unweighted network based on commercial  registration  of  all  types  of  companies  involved  in  the  scandal  and the existing relations type, which are:
+ These documents are comprised of a directed and unweighted network based on the commercial  registration  of  all  types  of  companies  involved  in  the  scandal  and the existing relations type, which are:

 | **Text** | ** Meaning In Document**       |
 | ------------- |:-------------:|